Washington to issue flavored vape ban, joining other states

 President Donald Trump has said he plans to ban flavored vaping products nationally.
 The vaping industry has been heavily criticized for marketing flavors such as vanilla and mango that could appeal to kids.
 New York, Michigan and Rhode Island are among the states that have announced at least temporary bans, while officials in Oregon and California have urged consumers to stop using them.
 Massachusetts has gone the farthest, issuing a four-month ban on all vaping products — flavored or not.

-More than 500 cases of the illness have been reported across the U.S. The Centers for Disease Control and Prevention is investigating but has not yet identified a common product or ingredient as the culprit.
+More than 800 cases of the illness have been reported across the U.S. The Centers for Disease Control and Prevention said Friday that its investigation into the outbreak is increasingly focused on products that contain the marijuana compound THC.

 Public health officials have long been alarmed about big increases in youth vaping — the segment of Washington high school seniors who reported vaping jumped from 20% to 30% from 2016 to 2018 — because they say exposure to nicotine at a young age increases the likelihood of long-term addiction and other problems.
 Across the country, they have seized on the illnesses as a way to crack down on vaping’s appeal to youth by calling for flavor bans, though it’s not clear whether the flavors have anything to do with the lung injuries.